anishkumarmv05-max/StellarInvoice-Blockchain-Invoice-Instant-Payment-Platform/README.md

 | 15 | Manish Chauhan | manishchauhan380@gmail.com | `GCNZ24BY...` | Allowing partial payments to be recorded against a single large invoice would be a neat addition. |
 | 16 | Divya Rao | divyarao915@gmail.com | `GC4GXNXV...` | Nothing major to complain about, but continually optimizing the loading speed is always appreciated. |

 ## Feedback Implementation

+Based on the feedback collected, the following core improvements have been implemented directly into the product to enhance user experience, customizability, and functionality:

 | User ID | Name | Email | Wallet Address | Feedback Summary | Improvement Made | Git Commit ID |
 |---------|------|-------|----------------|------------------|------------------|---------------|